simplesamlphp/simplesamlphp/docs/simplesamlphp-idp.md

 Enabling the Identity Provider functionality
 --------------------------------------------

 The first that must be done is to enable the identity provider functionality.
 This is done by editing `config/config.php`.
-The options `enable.saml20-idp` and `enable.shib13-idp` controls whether SAML 2.0 and Shibboleth 1.3 support is enabled.
-Enable one or both of those by assigning `true` to them:
+The option `enable.saml20-idp` controls whether SAML 2.0 IdP support is enabled.
+Enable it by assigning `true` to them:

     'enable.saml20-idp' => true,
-    'enable.shib13-idp' => true,

 Authentication module